rspyxxx/measurements-analysis-insights-eth-blockchain/README.md

    For downloaded entire folder: gsutil -m cp -r gs://bucketname/folder-name local-location <br>
    For downloaded multiple files: gsutil -m cp -r gs://bucketname/folder-name/filename* local-location<br>

-If gstuil does not work, manual download is possible from the bucket (not recommended).
+If gstuil does not work, manual download is possible from the bucket (not recommended).<br>
+After downloaded the necessary data you might want to delete the bucket to prevent charges.